Piracy in the Atlantic World: Mutiny

-Hans Turley argues mutiny was common on long voyages and often discipline was brutal if captains heard discussions of revolt even though these actions were a serious offense due to the "direct assault on the order – thus the status quo – on a seagoing vessel."
-Turley also argues that the "temptations to turn pirate" centered on the opportunities for employment and profit; and therefore was a result of when the "wars ceased, sailors faced either remaining idle or making smaller wages" or ultimately turn pirate.
+Hans Turley argues mutiny was common on long voyages and often discipline was brutal if captains heard discussions of revolt, even though these actions were a serious offense due to the "direct assault on the order—thus the status quo—on a seagoing vessel."
+Turley also argues that the "temptations to turn pirate" centred on the opportunities for employment and profit; and therefore was a result of when the "wars ceased, sailors faced either remaining idle or making smaller wages" or ultimately turn pirate.

 Other mutineers were "privateer crews" who became "frustrated by the lack of booty" or even became greedy or were unhappy with their terms.
 These temptations for mutiny, according to Rediker, grew from an "array of resistances against such concentrated authority" and the sailors developed an understanding of the importance of equality.
 However, also according to Marcus Rediker, only one third of all mutinies at sea led to piracy.

-"Collectivism" and "anti-authoritarianism" was cemented into the mutineers core values and all of these beliefs would influence the decision to turn pirate and how they would conduct themselves thereafter.
-In contrast to the egalitarian belief towards mutiny, Peter Leeson argues, the "prospect of sufficient gain" may influence a sailor; piracy could pay extremely well sometimes better than privateering.
+"Collectivism" and "anti-authoritarianism" were cemented into the mutineers' core values, and all of these beliefs would influence the decision to turn pirate and how they would conduct themselves thereafter.
+In contrast to the egalitarian belief towards mutiny, Peter Leeson argues, the "prospect of sufficient gain" may influence a sailor; piracy could pay extremely well — sometimes better than privateering.
 A pirate could enjoy every penny of the ship's "ill-gotten booty."
-Another argument against the egalitarian idea of mutiny that Leeson suggests is that the pirate was as "self-interested as anyone else" and "given the opportunity" would ultimately "take ten times as many shares" as his fellow pirates if in fact they could get away with it.
+Another argument against the egalitarian idea of mutiny that Leeson suggests is that the pirate was as "self-interested as anyone else" and "given the opportunity" would ultimately "take ten times as many shares" as his fellow pirates if, in fact, they could get away with it.